Amber Merritt: Wheelchair basketball

 Merritt was the Western Stars' captain for the 2013 season, and led the team to its first WNWBL championship, defeating the Sachs Goldcamp Bears in the final 43–40 despite being 11 points down at three-quarter time.
 She was the league's top scorer, and the Most Valuable Player 4 pointer in its All Star Five, as she had previously been in 2011 and 2012.

 Merritt made her debut with the Australia women's national wheelchair basketball team, known as the Gliders, in 2009, playing in several different competitions that year including the Japan Friendly Series, Four Nations in Canada and the Under 23 World Championship where her team finished fourth.
 As the youngest member of the Australian team at the 2010 World Championships, she finished fourth.
 She competed in the 2011 Asia Oceania Regional Championships, scoring ten points for her team as the third leading scorer in the final game of a competition where her did not lose a single match.
 That year, she also represented Australia at the 2011 Under 25 World Championships, where she wore shirt number 7 and was a key blocker for her team.
 Merritt played in the 2011 Osaka Cup, and the 2012 BT Paralympic World Cup.
 She competed at the 2012 Gliders and Rollers World Challenge in Sydney, scoring the winning points in the first place match against the Germany women's national wheelchair basketball team, and was named the women's MVP for the competition, having averaged 17.8 points per game.

 Merritt was selected to represent Australia at the 2012 Summer Paralympics in wheelchair basketball.
 The London Games were her first.
 In the group stage, the Australia women's national wheelchair basketball team at the 2012 Summer Paralympics posted wins against Brazil, Great Britain, and the Netherlands, but lost to the Canada.
 This was enough to advance the Gliders to the quarter-finals, where they beat Mexico.
 The Gliders then defeated the United States by a point to set up a final clash with Germany.
 The Gliders lost 44–58, and earned a silver medal.

 Since the London games, Merritt has participated in the 2013 Osaka Cup, where the Gliders successfully defended the title they had won in 2008, 2009, 2010 and 2012.

-She represented Australia at the 2018 Wheelchair Basketball World Championship where the team came ninth.

-At the 2020 Tokyo Paralympics, the Gliders finished ninth after winning the 9th-10th classification match.

-She was a member of the Australian team that won the silver medal in the 3x3 Women's tournament at the 2022 Commonwealth Games.
+She represented Australia at the 2018 Wheelchair Basketball World Championship in Hamburg, where the team came ninth, and the 2020 Tokyo Paralympics, the Gliders again finished ninth after winning the 9th-10th classification match.
+She was a member of the Australian team that won the silver medal in the 3x3 Women's tournament at the 2022 Commonwealth Games, and the Gliders team at the 2022 Wheelchair Basketball World Championships in Dubai.

+Merritt announced her retirement in November 2023 after 15-year-career.